Johor: Geography

 The total land area of Johor is nearly 19166 km2, and it is surrounded by the South China Sea to the east, the Straits of Johor to the south and the Straits of Malacca to the west.
 The southernmost point of mainland Eurasia, is located at Tanjung Piai.
 The state has 400 km of coastline, of which 237.7 km have been eroding.
 A majority of its coastline, especially on the west coast is covered with mangrove and nipah forests.
 The east coast is dominated by sand beaches and rocky headlands, while the south coast consists of a series of alternating headlands and bays.
-Its exclusive economic zone (EEZ) extends much further in the South China Sea than in the Straits of Malacca.
+Its exclusive economic zone extends much further in the South China Sea than in the Straits of Malacca.

 The western part of Johor had a considerable amount of peatland.
 In 2005, the state recorded 391499002 hectare of forested land, which is classified into natural inland forest, peat swamp forest, mangrove forest and mud flat.
 About 83% of Johor's terrain is lowlands, while only 17% is higher and steep terrain.
 While being relatively flat, Johor is dotted with many isolated peaks known as inselbergs, including isolated massifs.
 Mount Ledang, also known as Mount Ophir, in the district of Tangkak and near the tripoint with Malacca and Negeri Sembilan, is the state's highest point at 1,276 metres above sea level.
 Also in the state are Mount Besar, Mount Belumut and Mount Panti, which form the southern foothills of the Tenasserim Hills that extends from southern Myanmar and Thailand.
 Since the state also lies on the Sunda Plate, it experiences tremors from nearby earthquakes in Sumatra, Indonesia.